Extensions of Tong-Yang-Ma representation: Introduction

 The aim of this paper is to study these representations in greater details.
-In Section \ref{preliminaries}, we recall the definitions of the string link and of the Burau and Tong-Yang-Ma representations.
-In Section \ref{ex}, we extend the Tong-Yang-Ma representation to string links by several ways, and determine its kernel.
-This kernel is similar to the result in \cite{Massuyeau-Oancea-Salamon}.
+In Section~\ref{preliminaries}, we recall the notion of string links and the definitions of the Burau and Tong-Yang-Ma representations.
+In Section~\ref{ex}, we extend the Tong-Yang-Ma representations to string links in several ways (see Definitions~\ref{def:two variable Tong-Yang-Ma matrix} and \ref{multi-variable Tong-Yang-Ma matrix}), and determine their kernels (see Theorems~\ref{thm:Ker_1} and \ref{thm:Ker_2}).
 The ideas of extensions of this representation are based on \cite{Silver-Williams} and \cite{Massuyeau-Oancea-Salamon}.
-Moreover, this representation has an extension to the welded braid group, and thus in Section \ref{welded}, we take this opportunity to define the Tong-Yang-Ma representation for welded string links.
-We also fully determine its kernel using virtual crossings and reinterpret the welded Tong-Yang-Ma representation in terms of welded biquandles.
-In section \ref{LM(TYM)}, we apply the Long-Moody construction to the Tong-Yang-Ma representation and observe some first properties.
-In particular, it provides a new family of irreducible representations for the braid groups, which kernels are strictly included into those of the Burau representations.
+Moreover, this representation has an extension to the welded braid group, and thus in Section~\ref{welded}, we take this opportunity to define the Tong-Yang-Ma representation for welded string links (see Definition~\ref{def:welded multi-variable Tong-Yang-Ma matrix}).
+We also fully determine its kernel using virtual crossings (Theorems~\ref{thm:Ker_3} and \ref{thm:Ker_4}) and reinterpret the welded Tong-Yang-Ma representation in terms of welded biquandles (see Definition~\ref{def:welded Tong-Yang-Ma birack}).
+In section~\ref{LM(TYM)}, we apply the Long-Moody construction to the Tong-Yang-Ma representation and prove some first properties.
+In particular, it provides a family of irreducible representations for the braid groups (see Theorem~\ref{thm:irred}), which appears to be new as far as we know (see Proposition~\ref{prop:not_equiv_LKB}).
+Also the kernels of these representations are strictly included into those of the Burau representations (see Corollary~\ref{coro:kernelLM}).